CoryG89/coryg89.github.com/_posts/2013-07-09-write-your-notes-in-markdown-open-source-them-on-github.md

 formatting markup as well.
 I could always add it in after I took my notes, but I know I would never get around to doing it.

+### Coming Up With A Better Way

-Over the past year I have started using Markdown heavily and am absolutely in love with it.
+Over the past year I have started using [Markdown][Markdown Wiki] heavily and am absolutely in love with it.
 I try to do everything in Markdown.
 I am writing this post in Markdown.
 So the other day I thought about using it to write notes and how much formatting HTML I would get for free.
 Using a text editor that understands markdown will allow me to do it even easier.
 Not only that, but after a quick `git init` I'll get easy version control.
-Being in Markdown, I can push them up to GitHub and they'll take care of rendering the stuff to HTML to share with others.
+Being in Markdown, I can push my notes up to GitHub and they'll take care of rendering them to HTML for me so I know it can easily be shared with anyone who wants to learn from them.
 I also know it'll make my notes more safe, putting GitHub's data center redundancy to work.
 I feel like I'll be able to take notes more quickly in a light Markdown editor than I would in Word or Google Docs.